revobrera/Ninja_Java_Maven/README.md

-Using Ninja framework, Java, Maven & Cloud9
+Using Ninja Framework, Java, Maven & Cloud9
 ================

 ##Evironment Setup
 Setting up the environment can be the most tedious and sometimes the first milestone to getting things started.
-If the environment doesn't work properply the first time, it will take some troubelshooting to get over the hurdle.
-Here are straightforward instructions to getting everything all set up!
+If the environment doesn't work properly the first time, it will take some troubleshooting to get over the hurdle.
+Here are straight forward instructions to getting everything all set up!

 1. Navigate to your Cloud9 and create a new project
 2. Java is setup already in C9 - check the version and type in the command line: `java -version`